annlaurin/reproducibility/README.md

 https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started

 macOS users will need to have Xcode installed.
-For the latest version of macoS (Monterey), follow the instructions below for installing the needed R compiler tools:
+For the latest version of macOS (Monterey), follow the instructions below for installing the needed R compiler tools:

 https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/